MT2Analysis/nanoMT2/README.md

 ```

 #### Versions of productions
-We will not version the nanoMT2 code, but please remember to make a commit before launching production and to copy the commit hash below
+We will not version the nanoMT2 code, but please remember to make a commit after launching production and to copy the commit hash below

 Production Label: brief description : git commit hash (can be searched)

-2017_V0: first production for 2017 bkg MC and data : bla bla
+2017_V00_V04: first production for 2017 data and MC: a5b8b241a3cedd5fb408675ffb5581ca26f075f3